benfred/implicit/README.md

 #### Requirements

-This library requires SciPy version 0.16 or later and Python version 3.6 or later.
+This library requires SciPy version 0.16 or later and Python version 3.9 or later.

-GPU Support requires at least version 11 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+GPU Support requires version 13 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads), and requires that RMM be installed `pip install rmm-cu13`

-This library is tested with Python 3.7, 3.8, 3.9, 3.10 and 3.11 on Ubuntu, OSX and Windows.
+This library is tested with Python 3.9 to 3.14 on Ubuntu, OSX and Windows.

 #### Benchmarks